What are fleas?

 Are fleas dangerous?

-Having fleas lurking around your Chesapeake, VA property is a health risk to you, your kids, and your pets.
+Having fleas lurking around your Hampton Roads, VA property is a health risk to you, your kids, and your pets.
 Through their bites, they are capable of spreading some diseases.
 Their bites also leave behind red itchy rashes.
 Scabbing and scarring can occur when people or animals scratch at the bite sites, and open wounds can lead to secondary infections.
 Fleas also spread parasitic tapeworm to both people and animals.

 Why do I have a flea problem?

 Once an adult flea finds and jumps onto an animal host, that is where they will remain throughout their short life.
 They feed, breed, and the females lay their eggs on their animal hosts.
 The eggs then roll off the host's body and onto the ground below, where they will develop into new biting fleas.

 Wherever animals travel or spend time, there are likely fleas around.
 When wild animals or even neighborhood pets wander into your yard, they could be leaving being these unwanted tiny terrors.

 Fleas also regularly get into our homes on the backs of pets, on wild animal intruders like mice, on people's clothing, or in infested pieces of secondhand furniture or rugs.

 Fleas not on an animal host prefer a dark, damp environment.
 Outside, fleas gather in areas of tall grass and under decks, woodpiles, leaf piles, and other yard debris.